-Insurgents continue to conduct large-scale coordinated attacks against the Government of Iraq and civilians, killing and injuring thousands of people in Baghdad and elsewhere in the country.
+Armed opposition groups continue to conduct large-scale coordinated attacks against the Government of Iraq and civilians, killing and injuring thousands of people in Baghdad and elsewhere in the country.
 Attacks occur frequently and without warning.
-They include the use of improvised explosive devices (roadside bombs, suicide vests and car bombs), small arms fire, rocket and mortar fire, and kidnapping.
 While terrorists and anti-government forces continue to target prominent Iraqi political figures, government facilities and security installations, public areas and religious events are also indiscriminately targeted without regard for civilian casualties.
 Attacks may target, or occur during other political events, including international meetings and conferences or political rallies.

 Terrorists have mounted attacks during significant religious events, including Ramadan, Ashura and Arba'een.
 There have been a number of recent mass casualty attacks on sites and ceremonies associated with religious pilgrimages.

-Security restrictions, including curfews and access to the International Zone, can be tightened at short notice.
-You should monitor the media for information about any changes to curfews.
+Security restrictions, including curfews, may change at short notice.
+You should monitor the media and local information sources for information about any changes to local curfews.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 Kidnapping: There remains a very high threat of kidnapping in Iraq.
-Foreign nationals, including Australians, living and/or working in Iraq continue to be at risk of being kidnapped.
-Most kidnapping activity is undertaken by criminal elements for ransom.
+With the escalating conflict, there is an increased threat to foreigners throughout Iraq, particularly to journalists and NGO workers.
+Western journalists have been kidnapped and killed.
+Australians, living and/or working in Iraq are at risk of being kidnapped.
 A significant number of foreign nationals have been kidnapped and murdered.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.